rghnn/rghnn.github.io/index.md

 # Rozhina Ghanavi

-- I am a PhD student at MIT and MIT Sloan focusing on the Economics of AI.
+- I am a PhD student at MIT and MIT Sloan focusing on the Economics of AI.<br/>
 - I like to call myself a scientist!
 A quantitative one, I like to use machine learning tools to understand the world or vice versa!<br/>
 - I have broad science interests and have spent some time exploring them.
 Now, I am passionate about the Economics of AI and quantitative Marketing, using machine learning, maths, and statistics tools to solve problems in social sciences. <br/>
 - My most recent research focuses on the Economics of AI and how to use Machine Learning models for better goods for humans.
-I work with brilliant professors and researchers like [Avi Goldfarb](https://www.avigoldfarb.com/) and [Ryan Webb](http://ryan-webb.com/). <br/>
+I work with brilliant professors and researchers like [Avi Goldfarb](https://www.avigoldfarb.com/) and [Ryan Webb](http://ryan-webb.com/). <br/> We focus on how to use uncertainty to improve AI adoption in home-sharing platforms.
 - I have done research works in generative models, natural language processing (NLP), MCMC and sampling methods, and reinforcement learning.
 In another life, I was working on the next generation of telecommunication approaches (5G at the time). <br/>
 - I am interested in impactful research and projects. <br/>
 - If you have similar interests and have a project that I can help with or collaborate on, do not hesitate to contact me via email or DM on [Twitter](https://twitter.com/_ghnn_). (rozhina dot ghanavi at rotman dot utoronto dot ca). <br/>